 This is a very exciting program and not for the faint hearted!
 You will be working with Great White sharks monitoring their behaviour both from the boat and from cages!
-You will also be working with the Marine Big 5 - sharks, whales, dolphins, seals and penguins as well as working closely with the team`s Marine Biologist.
+You will also be working with the Marine Big 5 - sharks, whales, dolphins, seals and penguins as well as working closely with the team`s Marine Biologist - all operating on our daily shark cage diving vessel.
 You will be amazed at what you will learn!

 - Have an amazing experience getting up close to these magnificent creatures!